nikeshbhagalia/LibraryApi/README.md

 # Library Api

-Just a side project for a basic library api with sqlite database
+Just a side project for a basic library api with sqlite database.